 While properties across sports have lost out on sponsorship revenues as a result of the Covid-19 outbreak, those within esports have bucked the trend with an overall increase in revenues this year.

-Esports was seeing rising popularity anyway, enticed by high viewership figures and the opportunity to reach a millennial demographic, but it has also been better able to cope with the impact of the virus, and has had the opportunity to capitalise on gaps in the sporting calendar.
+Esports was seeing rising popularity anyway, enticed by high viewership figures and the opportunity to reach a millennial demographic, but it has also been better able to cope with the impact of the virus, and has had the opportunity to capitalize on gaps in the sporting calendar.

 The lack of sport has allowed developers to build their presence among sports fans who ordinarily would be consuming traditional sport content.
 As such, this has provided brands with an alternative platform to engage themselves with, even at a time of extreme short and long-term economic uncertainty.